 The team with the shortest Official Total Elapsed Time will be declared the winner of the Tour.
-Subsequent placings will be based on the ranking of Official Total Elapsed Times.
+Subsequent placings will be based on the ranking of Official Total Elapsed Times for teams who drive the entire published distance of the Tour.
+For teams who do not complete the published distance will be ranked based on distance driven.